Bitcoin price analysis 2026

 In this scenario, Bitcoin price analysis would suggest that buyers are absorbing the correction and that the market is rebuilding a more constructive structure.

-The neutral scenario would be a sideways market between $63,500 and $72,000.
-Bitcoin could spend several days or weeks in this range while investors wait for clearer signals from ETF flows, macroeconomic conditions and broader crypto market sentiment.
+The neutral scenario would be a sideways market between $56,000 and $63,500.
+Bitcoin could spend several days or weeks in this range while investors wait for clearer signals from ETF flows, macroeconomic conditions, bond yields and broader crypto market sentiment.

 In this scenario, patience becomes essential.
 A rebound alone would not be enough.
 The market would still need confirmation through a reclaim of major resistance zones.